 - Cincinnati, OH

 Their Diagnoses (1)

 - Patient: Breast Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 5 years ago, Female, Age: 47, Stage IIIA, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 5 years ago, Female, Age: 47, Stage IIIA, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes

 - View this journey (0 Experiences)

 Ljones started followingover 4 years ago